Estimate Time8 min

 Manage your taxes

-The decisions you make about when to buy and sell investments, and about the specific investments you choose, can help to impact your tax burden.
+The decisions you make about when to buy and sell investments, and about the specific investments you choose, can impact your tax burden.
 While tax considerations shouldn't drive your investment strategy, consider incorporating these concepts into your ongoing portfolio management process.

-Tax losses: A loss on the sale of a security can be used to offset any realized investment gains.
+Tax losses.
+A loss on the sale of a security can be used to offset any realized investment gains.
 If there are excess losses, up to $3,000 can be claimed against taxable income in the current year, and the rest of the loss can be carried forward to offset future realized gains or income.

-Fund distributions: Mutual funds distribute earnings from interest, dividends, and capital gains every year.
+Fund distributions.
+Mutual funds distribute earnings from interest, dividends, and capital gains every year.
 Shareholders are likely to incur a tax liability if they own the fund on the date of record for the distribution in a taxable account, regardless of how long they have held the fund.
 Therefore, mutual fund investors considering buying or selling a fund may want to consider the date of the distribution.

-Tax-exempt securities: Tax treatment for different types of investments varies.
+Tax-exempt securities.
+Tax treatment for different types of investments varies.
 For example, municipal bonds are typically exempt from federal taxes, and in some cases receive preferential state tax treatment.
-On the other end of the spectrum, real estate investment trusts and bond interest are taxed as ordinary income.
-Sometimes, municipal bonds can improve after-tax returns relative to traditional bonds.
+Conversely, real estate investment trusts and bond interest are taxed as ordinary income.
+That's where asset location comes in.
+Holding municipal bonds in a taxable account may make more sense than in a tax-advantage account, since municipal bonds are already inherently tax advantaged.
 Investors may also want to consider the role of qualified dividends as they weigh their investment options.
 Qualified dividends are subject to the same tax rates as long-term capital gains, which are lower than rates for ordinary income.

 Defer taxes